-- maintenance of records in reasonable detail, that accurately and fairly reflect the transactions and dispositions of the Company's assets; - reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with GAAP; - receipts and expenditures are only being made in accordance with authorizations of management and the Board; - reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the Company's assets that could have a material effect on the financial statements.
+• maintenance of records in reasonable detail, that accurately and fairly reflect the transactions and dispositions of the Company's assets;

+- reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with GAAP; - receipts and expenditures are only being made in accordance with authorizations of management and the Board; - reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of the Company's assets that could have a material effect on the financial statements.

-Based on their assessment of ICFR, the Company's President and Chief Executive Officer and Chief Financial Officer (the "Certifying Officers") have concluded that the Company's ICFR is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP as at December 31, 2009, except with respect to the Company's use of a service organization as noted below.
+Based on their assessment of ICFR, the Company's President and Chief Executive Officer and Chief Financial Officer (the "Certifying Officers") have concluded that the Company's ICFR is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP as at March 31, 2010, except with respect to the Company's use of a service organization as noted below.

-The Company uses a service organization in Canada to perform the majority of its financial reporting functions including the recording of transactions, the reconciliation of accounts and the preparation of financial statements.
+The Company uses a service organization in Canada to perform the majority of its financial reporting functions including the recording of transactions, the reconciliation of accounts.
 Controlling and monitoring processes performed by the service organization are as important as controlling and monitoring processes performed within the Company.
-Management currently monitors the work performed by the service organization through the review of financial statements and other financial information and discussions with the staff of the service organization.
+Management currently monitors the work performed by the service organization through the review and preparation of financial statements and other financial information and discussions with the staff of the service organization.
 Though these monitoring controls do provide some assurance, they lack a sufficient level of precision to ensure errors are prevented or detected.

-The Company understands that the service organization intends to obtain an "Auditors report of controls at a service organization", which when completed in 2009, will provide information on which the Certifying Officers can assess whether internal controls at the service organization are sufficient and are designed and operating effectively.
+The Company understands that the service organization annually obtains an "Auditors report of controls at a service organization", and the last audit report for the year ended September 30, 2009 was dated November 20, 2009.
+This report provides information on which the Certifying Officers use to assess that internal controls at the service organization are sufficient and are designed and operating effectively.

-There have been no changes in ICFR during the year ended December 31, 2009 that have materially affected, or are reasonably likely to materially affect the Company's ICFR.
+There have been no changes in ICFR during the three month period ended March 31, 2010 that have materially affected, or are reasonably likely to materially affect the Company's ICFR.